preciofishbone/OmniaFx/docs/tutorials/first-extension/create-feature/README.md

 >Tip: You can find the `worker-service-id` defined in `..\HelloOmniaFx.Worker\omnia.service.ts`.

-Now start debugging and activate the feature again.
+Start debugging and activate the feature again.

-Remember to enable the worker again after debugging it.
+**Remember to enable the worker again after debugging it.**

 ```
 omnia extensions scale {worker-service-id} --tenantid {tenant-id} --replicas 1